sedlan/deckchair/doc/plugins.md

 Plugins
 ===

-The `Lawnchair` deals in collections of json documents.
-Plugins augment lawnchair collections with particular behaviors.
+The `deckchair` deals in collections of json documents.
+Plugins augment deckchair collections with particular behaviors.
 If you'd like to create a plugin there are some great ideas listed in the roadmap. ;)

 Aggregation
 ---